Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 > that makes it to store the original basic authentication credentials in
 > a session - not just the session cookies.

-At this point the client has logged out from both Kong, and the identity provider (Keycloak).
+At this point the client has logged out from both Kong and the identity provider (Keycloak).

 Check that the session is really gone: